MuhammadBilalAkbar/dart3_patterns/README.md

 Every case clause contains a pattern.
 This applies to switch statements and expressions, as well as if-case statements.
 You can use any kind of pattern in a case.

+**For non empty statements in switch cases, you don't need to put `break`.
+But for empty statements you need to put `break` otherwise it will return `default` case of switch statement.**

 Case patterns are refutable(a pattern that can be tested against a value to determine if the pattern matches the value).
 They allow control flow to either: